preheis/NbaDraftAnalysis/README.md

-# Nba Draft Analysis
+# Nba MVP Analysis

-A look at 2016 NBA draft players contributions to their teams.
+A statistical examination of all regular season NBA MVPs